-As such, the Bristol County Mosquito Control Project will conduct targeted ground spraying for mosquitoes early on the morning of Thursday, June 22, 2017.
-This round of spraying will target areas including Buttonwood Park, Brooklawn Park, Fort Taber, Hazelwood Park, Riverside Park, Clasky Park, Ashley Park, the Poor Farm area, Pier 3 and the Downtown area.
+As such, the Bristol County Mosquito Control Project will conduct targeted ground spraying for mosquitoes early on the morning of Thursday, September 6, 2018.
+This round of spraying will target areas including Buttonwood Park, Brooklawn Park, Fort Taber, Hazelwood Park, Riverside Park, Clasky Park, Ashley Park, the Poor Farm area, Oak Grove Cemetery, and the Downtown area.
 Spraying will take place between 2:00 am and sunrise on Thursday morning, weather permitting.
-Residents in the vicinity of the targeted areas may wish to close their windows this evening prior to the spraying.
+Residents in the vicinity of the targeted areas may wish to close their windows the evening prior to the spraying.

-As it does with EEE and West Nile Virus, the New Bedford Health Department works closely with the Massachusetts Department of Public Health to track other emerging mosquitoborne diseases such as the Zika virus.
+As it does with EEE and West Nile Virus, the New Bedford

+Health Department works closely with the Massachusetts Department of Public Health to track other emerging mosquitoborne diseases such as the Zika virus.
 While Zika-carrying mosquitoes have not been identified the New Bedford area, and the Massachusetts Department of Public Health reports that the likelihood of becoming infected with Zika virus from a mosquito bite in Massachusetts is very low, residents are urged to take the general precautionary measures to prevent mosquito bites.
 In addition, travelers to areas where the Zika virus has been detected in mosquitoes or humans should take extra precaution to avoid being bitten by mosquitoes during their trip.
 This includes both females and males who travel to areas where the Zika virus is occurring.
-If you or your partner is planning on traveling, you should check the Centers for Disease Control and Prevention website for information Zika where virus is occurring: about http://wwwnc.cdc.gov/travel/page/zika-information.
+If you or your partner is planning on traveling, you should check the Centers for Disease Control and Prevention website for information 7 i ka virus about where is occurring: http://wwwnc.cdc.gov/travel/page/zika-information.